spacer

 http://bdcampbell.net/html/bpc.html

-and the winning submission actually was implemented by the client (a win-win-win for the client-me-student since Chris then had a great reference in his portfolio - or so I think it is great - do you?).
-Here is a screenshot of the final concept:
+and the winning submission actually was implemented by the client (a win-win-win for the client-me-student since Chris then had a great reference in his portfolio - or so I think it is great - do you?):

 The students did less impressive work on project 1 in the Fall 2009 course.
 The assignment was to redesign the Ocean Project's World Oceans Day website (the home page and the cool links page).
 The students all started with: